YoshiWalsh/wrongopinions/tools/README.md

 ## awards.js

 Takes in a folder of the output JSON files from the server component.
-(These can be retrieved using `aws s3 sync s3://wrongopinions-data-bucket . --exclude * --include completed-*`)
+(These can be retrieved using `aws s3 sync s3://wrongopinions-mirror-bucket/completed .`)

 Counts the number of times each award appears within these files.